deeplearning4j/deeplearning4j/README.md

     $ sudo yum install [package name] -y
     $ sudo yum install DL4J-Distro -y

-Note, be sure to install the nd4j modules you need first, especially the backend and then install Canova and dl4j.
+Note, be sure to install the ND4J modules you need first, especially the backend and then install DataVec and DL4J.

 ---
 ## Contribute